QuickLogic-Corp/qorc-sdk/quickstart.rst

 Automated Setup
 ~~~~~~~~~~~~~~~

-The rest of the components can be automatically installed, and initialized using the helper script in the qorc-sdk:
+The rest of the components can be automatically installed, and initialized using the helper script in the qorc-sdk :code:`envsetup.sh`

 This is the recommended method for new users.